tindleaj/tndl.me/content/blog/2020/significant_work.md

 It opens with Hamming admitting that the lecture could just as easily be called “You and Your Engineering Career,” or even “You and Your Career".
 He suggests that we should try to do significant things in our careers, rather than insignificant things.
 Hamming means 'significant' in the 'significant to mankind' sense, what he says applies to the 'personally significant' just as well.
 To do significant things, we need to:

-- Focus only on the most important problems you can try to solve
+- Focus on the most important problems you can try to solve
 - Work at those problems consistently
 - Be excellent in our work